aditichandpurkar/Responsive-Travel-Agency-Website/README.md

 Frontend Travel Agency Website
 # About
-1- Responsive Design: Built using HTML, CSS, Bootstrap to ensure compatibility across mobile, tablet, and desktop devices.
+1- Responsive Design: Built using HTML, CSS, Bootstrap to ensure compatibility across mobile, tablet, and desktop devices.<br>
 2- Interactive Elements: Integrated jQuery for dynamic features like smooth scrolling, interactive forms, and real-time search functionality.
 3- Booking System: Designed intuitive user flows for searching, filtering, and booking travel packages.
 4- Custom Animations: Used Bootstrap and CSS for smooth transitions and hover effects to enhance user experience.